Engee documentation

 image3

-• Breakpoint - opens the editor to create breakpoints where model execution will be paused.
+• Breakpoint — opens the editor to create points where the execution of the model will be suspended (for more information, see Breakpoints in modeling).